domluna/JuliaFormatter.jl/README.md

 )
 ```

-The `text` argument to `format_text` is a string containing the code to be formatted; the formatted code is retuned as a new string.
+The `text` argument to `format_text` is a string containing the code to be formatted;
+the formatted code is retuned as a new string.
 The `file` argument to `format_file` is the path of a file to be formatted.
-The `format` function is either called with a singe string to format if it is a `.jl` file or to recuse into looking for `.jl` files if it is a directory.
-It can also be called with a collection of such paths to iterate over.
+The `format` function is either called with a single string or a collection of strings,
+in both cases representing filesystem paths.
+If the path is to a `.jl` file, it formats it;
+if it's a directory, it recurses into it, looking for `.jl` files to format.

 ### File Options

-If `overwrite` is `true` the file will be reformatted in place, overwriting
+If `overwrite` is `true`, the file will be reformatted in place, overwriting
 the existing file; if it is `false`, the formatted version of `foo.jl` will
 be written to `foo_fmt.jl` instead.